Relativistic EOM-CCSD for core-excited and core-ionized state energies based on the 4-component Dirac-Coulomb(-Gaunt) Hamiltonian: Results

 \subsection{Influence of the Hamiltonian on the core ionizations}

-Having established that CVS remains the most accurate approach compared to regular CCSD, we now turn our attention to the impact that the use of different Hamiltonians has on the ionization energies.
-Some of us have previously compared the DC and $^2$DC$^M$ Hamiltonians, and established that they essentially provide the same results for valence excitation, ionization and electron attachment processes.~\cite{2018_shee_jcp} We can now extend such a comparison to core ionizations as well.
+We now turn our attention to the impact of the Hamiltonian on the ionization energies.
+Our results can be found in Figure~\ref{fig:difference-hamiltonians}, where take the $^4$DC Hamiltonian as reference and we plot the difference in binding energies betweeen it and the other Hamiltonians considered (see figure caption for details), as $^4$DC is the only 4-component Hamiltonian without approximations (apart from the treatment of the $(SS|SS)$ integrals which we address below) we can employ in correlated calculations with \textsc{Dirac}.

-Our results can be found in Figure~\ref{fig:difference-hamiltonians}.
-First, we observe an extremely good match between the DC and $^2$DC$^M$ Hamiltonians across the halogen series---that is, differences in absolute terms generally fall below 0.001 eV for the M edges, between around 0.01 and 0.1 eV for the L edges, and are of the order of 0.1 eV for the K edge of all species except astatine, for which the difference is 1.67 eV.
-This latter discrepancy, while not insignificant, is still exceedingly small compared to the K edge binding energy of 96 keV.
+First, we observe a very good match between the $^4$DC and $^2$DC$^M$ Hamiltonians across the halogen series---that is, differences in absolute values generally fall below 0.001 eV for the M edges, between around 0.01 and 0.1 eV for the L edges, and are of the order of 0.1 eV for the K edge of all species except astatine, for which the difference is 1.67 eV.
+This latter discrepancy is still small compared to the K edge binding energy of 96 keV.

-This near-equality (in practical terms) means that any effects due to two-electron picture change effects are not very significant and, in our view, indicates that the 2-component molecular mean-field approach can be trusted for core properties, even for elements as heavy as those in the sixth row (and possibly including the actinides, though probably not for the superheavies and beyond).
-This is particularly important since 2-component approaches are intrinsically computationally more efficient in the AO transformation step, as they do not require the explicit consideration of small-component basis sets in the transformation.